samirelanduk/quickplots/docs/source/overview.rst

 Creating Charts
 ~~~~~~~~~~~~~~~
-The easiest way to create a chart is with the quick single-series functions.
+The easiest way to create a chart is with the quick-add functions.
+For example,
-For example, the following code would create a line chart of the sine function:
+the following code would create a line chart of the sine function:

   >>> import quickplots
   >>> from math import sin, radians